Trimethylaluminium: Adducts

 As for other "electron-deficient" compounds, trimethylaluminium gives adducts R3N*AlMe3.
 The Lewis acid properties of AlMe3 have been quantified.
 The enthalpy data show that AlMe3 is a hard acid and its acid parameters in the ECW model are E_{A} = 8.66 and C_{A} = 3.68.

 These adducts, e.g. the complex with the tertiary amine DABCO, are safer to handle than TMA itself.

 The NASA ATREX mission (Anomalous Transport Rocket Experiment) employed the white smoke that TMA forms on air contact to study the high altitude jet stream.

 Synthetic reagent

 TMA is a source of methyl nucleophiles, akin to methyl lithium, but less reactive.
 It reacts with ketones to give, after a hydrolytic workup, tertiary alcohols.

 Safety

 Trimethylaluminium is pyrophoric, reacting violently with air and water, releasing gases which can spontaneously ignite.
 Violent reactions are also possible with acids, oxygen, alcohols, halogens and oxidizing agents.
-May cause severe skin burns and serious eye damage.
+It may cause severe skin burns and serious eye damage.